megoth/es6app/contents/setup-router.md

     import 'angular-ui/ui-router';
     angular.module('workshop', ['ui.router']);

-UI Router operates with states, which are reachable by given URLs (there are also abstract states, but we'll mostly ignore them in this presentation).
-A state should have a template or templateUrl.
+UI Router operates with states, which are reachable by given URLs.
+States can be assigned into a hierarchy of states, e.g. state ```foo.bar``` is a child state ```foo```.
+By default UI Router adds an abstract state as the root state of all states, but apart from this we won't bother with hierarchies of states in this application.

 Let's create our first state in ```src/router.config.js```: